Integrated into the GeoStudio Suite

 In Situ Condition Options

-Two methods can be used to establish the in situ stresses in the domain: Gravity Activation; and the K0 Procedure.
+Three methods can be used to establish the in situ stresses in the domain: Gravity Activation; Field Stresses; and the K0 Procedure.
 All material models applied to the domain must have a valid K0, which can be specified or calculated automatically.
 The calculated option uses the relationship proposed by Jaky (1944) if the soil model has a friction angle, and the relationship from Schmidt (1966) if the soil model has an over-consolidation ratio.
 This method can model a range of stress histories that can be used as a basis for conducting load-deformation or consolidation analyses.

 Comprehensive Constitutive Model List

-SIGMA/W offers a comprehensive list of constitutive models including Isotropic Elastic, Hyperbolic, Mohr-Coulomb, Mohr-Coulomb Hardening/Softening, Modified Cam-Clay, Tresca, Tresca Hardening/Softening, Ubiquitous Joint, Ubiquitous Joint Hardening/Softening, and Generalized Hoek Brown.
+SIGMA/W offers a comprehensive list of constitutive models including Isotropic Elastic, Hyperbolic, Mohr-Coulomb, Mohr-Coulomb Hardening/Softening, Modified Cam-Clay, NorSand, Tresca, Tresca Hardening/Softening, Ubiquitous Joint, Ubiquitous Joint Hardening/Softening, and Generalized Hoek Brown.

 Soil Response Types